Techniques for Working with Tempo and Meter

-Repeat the same technique: add two new tempos and drag the BBT ruler after the newest tempo so that the beats align with the audio again.
+Again, some time later the click will probably drift again, so the same technique has to be repeated: adding two new tempos and dragging the BBT ruler after the newest tempo so that the beats align with the audio again.

 Audio locked meters can be useful when composing, as they allow a continuous piece of music to be worked on in isolated segments, preventing the listening fatigue of a fixed form.
 Reassembly is left as an excercise for the reader.